-Rijksmuseum Boerhaave was elected European Museum of the Year on Saturday evening.
+Rijksmuseum Boerhaave was elected European Museum of the Year 2019-2020.
 Founded in 1977, this is the oldest and most prestigious museum award in Europe.
 The international jury praised the completely renewed science and medicine museum in Leiden:

 "The exceptional public quality of this museum results from its artful approach to communicating science.
 Important and beautiful objects are interpreted using the latest technologies and the personal stories of those driven by a passion for the pursuit of knowledge.
 The result is science with a human face, inspiring curiosity and amazement as well as engaging a wide public in debates on important scientific and ethical questions issues of our time."